wroge/superbasic/README.md

 )

 fmt.Println(query.ToSQL())
 // SELECT id, first, last FROM presidents WHERE last IN (?, ?)
-ORDER BY first [Bush,Clinton]
+ORDER BY first
+// [Bush Clinton]

 delete := superbasic.SQL("DELETE FROM presidents WHERE ?",